hhsieh/musicSQLite/README.md

+#musicSQLite#
-#Building SQLite databases from the historical open data of the New York Philharmonic#
+Building SQLite databases from the historical open data of the New York Philharmonic